Reinforced Inverse Scattering: Reinforcement Learning Framework for Inverse Scattering

-Given the fully trained policy network $\pi_{\theta_p}$, we can test the RL model on a set of scatterers that are similar to those in the training set.
-During testing, given a scatterer $\eta$ randomly selected from the test set, the policy network generates an interaction trajectory $\tau=(s_1, a_1, r_1,\ldots,s_T,a_T,r_T)$.
-The initialization is the same as before: $d_1=0$, $u_1=0$, $h_0^p=0$ and $\hat{\eta}_{0}=0$.
-At step $t$, the policy network learns a policy of deciding angles $\pi_{\theta_p}^{\sigma}$ and a policy of choosing frequencies $\pi_{\theta_p}^{\omega}$ based on the hidden state $h_t^p$ and the current information $I_t=(d_t,u_t,T+1-t)$.
-These policies return probability distributions of angles and frequencies.
-Note that, in the training of RL, angles and frequencies are randomly chosen according to their probability distributions to encourage the exploration of the action space.
-However, in the testing of the RL model, we choose the angle and the frequency corresponding to the highest probability, hoping to achieve the highest reconstruction resolution.
-After deciding an action, a new sensor is placed and the state is updated: $d_{t+1}=F_{\omega^{a_t},\mathcal{R}^{a_t},\Sigma^{a_t}}(\eta)$ and $u_{t+1}=u_{t}+\omega^{a_{t}}\sigma^{a_t}$.
-After $T$ steps, we apply L-BFGS with more iterations (20 iterations) to reconstruct a scatterer via \eqref{rec} to ensure convergence: $\hat{\eta}_{T}=g(s_T,a_T)$.
-This $\hat{\eta}_{T}$ is the reconstruction of $\eta$ given by the RL model.
+At each step \(t\), the policy network determines the policies for selecting angles \(\pi_{\theta_p}^{\sigma}\) and frequencies \(\pi_{\theta_p}^{\omega}\) based on the hidden state \(h_t^p\) and the current information \(I_t = (d_t, u_t, T + 1 - t)\).
+These policies provide probability distributions for angles and frequencies.
+It is important to note that during RL training, angles and frequencies are randomly chosen according to their probability distributions to encourage exploration of the action space.
+However, during RL model testing, we select the angle and frequency with the highest probability to optimize reconstruction quality.